Lifestyle and Medicine in the Enlightenment:

 Be ever mindful of your emotions.
 Anger and joy may overstimulate circulation, digestion, and perspiration, while fear and sorrow may weaken and obstruct.
 The combination of love and lust enkindled lovesickness.

-From 22 June 2017 to 31 January 2018, the Groningen University Museum presents the exhibition Gelukkig Gezond!
+From 22 June 2017 to June 2018, the Groningen University Museum presents the exhibition Gelukkig Gezond!
 Histories of Healthy Ageing.
 Today, we seem more obsessed with our health than ever.
 We go to the gym in huge numbers and eat superfoods; we take power naps and are into mindfulness; our bathrooms are little wellness centres and we seek fresh air in specially allocated green zones.
-But is this really just a modern trend?
+But is this really just a modern trend

 © Histories of Healthy Ageing